CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 - Set as default

 {{< alert icon="tip" >}}
-Claiming a new miner will automatically create sample acceptance logics, they can be used as it is, deleted, edited.
+Claiming a new miner will automatically create sample acceptance logics, they can be used as it is, deleted or edited.
 {{< /alert >}}

 ## Testing

-Acceptance logic can be tested and troubleshooted from the [Playground]
+Acceptance logic can be tested and troubleshooted from the [Playground]({{< ref "storage-providers/manage/playground/index.md" >}}).

-To simulate a storage acceptance logic, [you can use the playground.]({{< ref "storage-providers/manage/playground/index.md" >}})